Shaun R. Harper

 Clifford and Betty Allen Chair in Urban Leadership

-Race in education and social contexts, urban education, boys and men of color, college student success, intercollegiate athletics.
+Race in K-12, higher education, and corporate contexts; urban education; boys and men of color; college student success; and intercollegiate athletics

 USC Race & Equity Center

-Dr. Harper has been interviewed on CNN, ESPN, and NPR, and featured or quoted in The New York Times, Washington Post, Wall Street Journal, Sports Illustrated, The Chronicle of Higher Education, Inside Higher Ed, and over 11,000 newspapers in the U.S. and abroad.
+Atlantic Philanthropies and the Lumina, Bill & Melinda Gates, Ford, Kellogg, Kresge, and Open Society foundations have funded Professor Harper’s research and partnerships.
+He has been interviewed on CNN, ESPN, and NPR, and featured or quoted in The New York Times, Washington Post, Education Week, Chronicle of Higher Education, Inside Higher Ed, and several thousand other news outlets.
+He has testified to the U.S. House of Representatives, and presented his research at various White House and U.S. Department of Education convenings.
 He was appointed to President Barack Obama’s My Brother’s Keeper advisory council in 2015, and recognized in Education Week as one of the 10 most influential professors in the field of education in 2017.

 - Harper, S. R., & Newman, C. B. (2016).
 Surprise and sensemaking in the first college year: Black undergraduate men’s academic adjustment experiences.
 Teachers College Record, 118(6), 1-30.